WukeDev/food-for-thought/README.md

 - Properly implemented form for tutoring candidates
 - Potential database for users and tutors
 - Looking to expand to multiple locations worldwide
-- Multiple Tutors with a large breatdth of expertise
+- Multiple Tutors with a large breadth of expertise
 - Hundreds of tutoring hours in experience